AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 div:contains(banner)
 // matching by a regular expression div:contains(/this .* banner/)
-// also with regexp flags
-div:contains(/this .* banner/gi)
+// also with regular expression flags div:contains(/this .* banner/gi)
 ```